 Starting an online business is incredibly easy…until you have to do it.
 In an effort to provide some clarity to the process, I’ve put together this road map for an approach that is commonly used to launch successful online businesses by people in the know that I’ve met as an Internet lawyer over the years.

-Do you need passion to launch and run a successful online business?
+Do you need passion to launch a successful online business?
 No, but it helps.
 Passion means many things in the context of a company.
 One is expertise.
 A person who is passionate about the business subject tends to be an expert in it as well.
 If you are an expert, you have a head start on being successful.
 An example can show why.

 Let’s assume I am a rabid fan of archery equipment and my idea is to start a site selling it.
 I most likely know the ins and outs of all the archery equipment available and the latest news on product development.
 All of this information is incredibly important, particularly if I communicate it to the visitors of my site.
 Others who are interested in archery will recognize I am an expert and view my site as a resource for information, which is the road to success.

 Now compare this situation to an archery site that is started by someone who doesn’t know much about the subject, but admires the profit margins.
 What is going to make this bland site any different than all the other boring sites on the web selling archery equipment?
 NOTHING!
 The only thing the site can compete on is pricing.
 Competing on price is not much of a business model.

 Pick a niche you are passionate to maximize your potential for success.
 Doing so will make it easier to persevere through rough times.

 “I know there is demand for my product/service online.”

 This statement is made time and again by people who start online businesses…and fail.
 To understand why, you just have to follow up with a single question: